alexgolec/tda-api/docs/streaming.rst

 all major markets for equities, options, and futures.

-Here's an example of how you can receive book snapshots of ``GOOG`` (note if you run this outside regular trading hours you may not see anything:)
+Here's an example of how you can receive book snapshots of ``GOOG`` (note if you run this outside regular trading hours you may not see anything):

 .. code-block:: python